Nealsbo/DEngine/README.md

 # Building
 ## Dependecies
-List of required and used 3rd party libs or software.
+List of used 3rd party libs.

 Deps:
 - GLFW